 - Abandoned carts

 Our test site doesn’t include ecommerce so we couldn’t test sales going through, hence the zero values.

-That’s covered what Matomo DOES have, but is there anything missing compared to Google Analytics?
+That’s covered what Matomo Analytics DOES have, but is there anything missing compared to Google Analytics?

 Unfortunately Matomo doesn’t offer a feature I use a lot out of the box: custom reports.
 It is available as a plugin that costs €199 per year.